stackforge/libra/doc/config.rst

 ---------------------------------
    .. program:: libra_pool_mgm.py

+   .. option:: --api_server <HOST:PORT>

+      The hostname/IP and port colon separated for use with the HP REST API driver.
+Can be specified multiple times for multiple servers

    .. option:: -c <FILE>, --config <FILE>

       Load options from the specified configuration file.
 Command line options will take precedence over any options specified in the configuration file.

+   .. option:: --check_interval <CHECK_INTERVAL>

+      How often to check the API server to see if noew nodes are needed (in value is minutes)

    .. option:: -d, --debug

       Enable debugging output.

+   .. option:: --driver <DRIVER>

+      API driver to use.
+Valid driver options are:

+      * *hp_rest* - HP REST API, talks to the HP Cloud API server (based on Atlas API)
+        This is the default driver.

    .. option:: --group <GROUP>